 For activity data, we take the quantity of a specific measured activity and multiply it by an associated emission or life cycle factor to calculate the total emissions from that activity.
-For example, if we take the kWh of electricity consumed at a Facebook site and apply the appropriate International Energy Agency's country-specific emission factors, we could calculate the total emissions from that site's electricity use.
+For example, if we take the kWh of electricity consumed at a Meta site and apply the appropriate International Energy Agency's country-specific emission factors, we could calculate the total emissions from that site's electricity use.
 We use activity data to calculate for:

-- Scope 1 and Scope 2

-- Fuel and energy-related activities

-- · Waste generated in operations

-- Business travel (including radiative forcing)

-- Employee commuting (including electricity and natural gas from telecommuting employees)

-- · Downstream transportation and distribution of sold products

-- · Direct use of sold products

-- End-of-life treatment of sold products

-Life Cycle Assessment (LCAs)

-To understand cradle-to-gate emissions and/or upfront emissions that are released before certain assets are used (e.g., the emissions released from the production of concrete before it is poured), we conduct third-party LCA studies or utilize LCA tools to measure our impact.
-This is applicable in our 2020 inventory for the following emissions:
+- Scope 1 and Scope 2 - Fuel and energy-related activities - Waste generated in operations - Business travel (including radiative forcing) - Employee commuting (including electricity and natural gas from telecommuting employees) - Downstream transportation and distribution of our augmented and virtual reality related consumer hardware - Direct use of our augmented and virtual reality related consumer hardware concrete before it is poured), we conduct third-party LCA studies or utilize LCA tools to measure our impact.
+This is applicable in our 2020 and 2021 inventory for the following emissions:

+LIFE CYCLE ASSESSMENTS (LCAs)

+To understand cradle-to-gate emissions and/or upfront emissions that are released before certain assets are used (e.g., the emissions released from the production of

-- · Upfront emissions associated with the materials used in construction of our data centers - Upfront emissions of materials in office renovations and new construction - · Cradle-to-gate emissions from the packaging found in sold products, such as Portal and Oculus devices
+- Upfront emissions associated with the materials used in construction of our data centers - Upfront emissions of materials in office renovations and new construction - Cradle-to-gate emissions in our augmented and virtual reality related consumer hardware, such as Portal and Oculus devices - Cradle-to-gate emissions in key data center hardware components, such as hard drives - End-of-life treatment of our augmented and virtual reality related consumer hardware